Skip to main content

 Social Security No Subtract it on the Hawaii return.
 It is not taxable to Hawaii.

-Federal, military, state, or county pension Usually no Hawaii excludes qualifying public retirement system distributions, though voluntary employee contributions can complicate the answer.
+Federal, military, state, or county pension Usually no Hawaii excludes qualifying public retirement system distributions, though voluntary employee contributions can change the answer.

 Private employer pension paid only by the employer Usually no If it is paid because of retirement, disability, or death and the employee did not contribute, Hawaii generally excludes it.